 - Add some height to your board with taller snacks like cheese sticks or pretzel rods.

 - Serve your charcuterie board with mini toothpick skewers on the side!
 Kids love them!
+Other things like mini signs are fun too!

 Where to purchase a large charcuterie board